bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 Vim Plugins I Like
 ==================

+**UPDATED FEBRUARY 2019**

 Vim gains much functionality through the inclusion of *plugins*.

 This post contains a curated set of my favourite Vim plugins.
-Note, most of these plugins are *the usual suspects*.
-I also fully acknowledge that there are **many** useful Vim plugins beyond those discussed here, hence, I do encourage Vim users to explore, test and discuss those plugins they appreciate.
+Note, many of these plugins are *the usual suspects*.
+I also fully acknowledge that there are **numerous** useful plugins beyond those discussed here, hence, I do encourage Vim users to explore, test and discuss those plugins they appreciate.

 The full set of plugins and mappings I use are available in my